shahroozsabet/EventDrivernMicroservices/README.md

 # Running the application
 - Please enter the correct credentials in twitter4j.properties file in twitter-to-kafka-service and enter your github password and url on bootstrap.yml file of config-server
 - Then run mvn install -DskipTests command
 - Then run docker-compose up command in docker-compose folder
-- Check kafka-to-elastic-service docker compose definition inside services.ylm in docker-compose folder
+- Check elastic-query-client under elastic module, which is created to write search logic against elasticsearch